-Specific requirements master’s programme
+Specific requirements for the Computer Science master’s programme

 General language proficiency requirements

 Dutch students or students with a Dutch University degree, please follow: Online application for students with a Dutch University degree